 “Are we going to be chasing the tides today Robert?”
 I asked.

 “No.” He replied.
-“I really don’t know the tides down here as well as some of the guys that spend a lot of time on the delta.”
+“I don’t know the tides down here as well as some of the guys that spend a lot of time on the delta.”

 REALLY – I thought.
 This ought to be interesting.

 Robert went on to explain that he does not get into tide-chasing.
 His approach is actually, surprisingly simple.
 He likes to crank rocky banks by moving into the current/tide/wind on the higher tides and he likes to move toward the islands and tulle banks to flip and pitch on the lower tides.
-That would, essentially, prove to be out battle plan for the day.
+That would, essentially, prove to be our battle plan for the day.